suricats/surirobot-python-face-recognition/README.md

 [![Build Status](https://travis-ci.org/suricats/surirobot-python-face-recognition.svg?branch=master)](https://travis-ci.org/suricats/surirobot-python-face-recognition)

-Recongize people from the webcam using a local library of people.
+Recognize people from the webcam using a local library of people.
-To add people, simply go in the folder 'people', create a new folder with the name of the person and drop a picture of it, named face.jpg
+Add people using the rest api !

 ## Installation under macOS using homebrew